ggosti/fcGMM/README.md

 ## Notebook example

-To run the script run Jupyter and open the `ExampleNotebook.ipynb`
+To run the notebook run Jupyter and open the `ExampleNotebook.ipynb`

 ## Script mode